 Graduates of a BFA degree program have several career options.
 Metal and jewelry art is incorporated into a variety of items in daily life, so artists can design and create for a range of individual clients and businesses.
 Some jobs that graduates can attain are:

 - Casting specialist

 Employment Outlook and Salary Information

-Graduates of fine arts degree programs in metal art and jewelry can find several types of jobs depending on to their personal interests and niche specializations.
-The U.S. Bureau of Labor Statistics (BLS) reported in 2015 that fine artists, which includes metal and jewelry artists, earned a median annual salary of $46,460 (www.bls.gov).
-Employment was predicted to increase 2% between 2014 and 2024, but fine artists still usually work more than one job.
+Graduates of fine arts degree programs in metal art and jewelry can find several types of jobs depending on their personal interests and niche specializations.
+The U.S. Bureau of Labor Statistics (BLS) reported in 2018 that fine artists, which includes metal and jewelry artists, earned a median annual salary of $49,380 (www.bls.gov).
+Employment was predicted to increase 1% between 2018 and 2028, but fine artists still usually work more than one job.

 If you are interested in learning how to make art with metal, there are both BFA and MFA programs that allow students to learn about metal art and develop their skills through lecture-based coursework and studio experience.